bhagyaraj-varadaraju/Norman-PD-Data-Pipeline/README.md

-# cis6930sp24 -- Assignment2
+# Norman Police Department Incident Management System

 Name: Bhagya Raj Varadaraju\
-UFID: 6021-2561\
-Email: varadaraju.b@ufl.edu
+Email: bhagyaraj.varadaraju@gmail.com

-# Assignment Description (in your own words)
+# Project Description

 In this project, we perform data extraction on the Norman Police Department incident summary pdf files by fetching them using URLs and then the extracted data is augmented.
-This program reads the pdf files and extracts the data using pypdf library.
+This program reads the pdf files and extracts the data using pypdf library for all the dates selected by the user.
 It then parses the file and converts all the incident related data into a list of lists.
-This data is then stored in a SQLite database with a table called 'incidents'.
-It has the following columns:
+This data is then stored as a dataframe with the following columns:

 - incident_time
 - incident_number
 - incident_location
-- nature
+- incident_nature
 - incident_ori

-This table is then populated with all the extracted incident records.
-Then this db is read and augmented with the following information:
+This dataframe is then read and transformed to contain the following information:

+- Date (YYYY-MM-DD)
 - Day of the Week
 - Time of Day
+- Location
+- Latitude
-- Weather
+- Longitude
 - Location Rank
-- Side of Town
+- Incident Nature
 - Incident Rank
-- Nature
-- EMSSTAT

-This augmented data is then stored in a csv file called 'augmented_data.csv'.
-It also prints the augmented data to stdout.
+This augmented data is then used for visualizing the data and understanding the trends in the incidents that occur in Norman, OK.
+This can be used by the Norman Police Department to manage the incidents that occur in Norman, OK and take necessary actions to prevent them.

 ## Dependencies
 - pypdf